 An essential factor in implementing CSR is the involvement and role model function played by the management and business owners.
 CSR should influence every area of a business and its strategies and form a key component of corporate culture.
 Exercising CSR also brings benefits for example when participating in public tenders or using Swiss Export Risk Insurance services.

-OECD Guidelines for Multinational Enterprises in practice
+OECD Guidelines on Responsible Business Conduct in practice

 Due Diligence procedure

 Companies are expected to identify the risks of their activities and those in their supply chain and avoid negative impacts where possible.
 The OECD guidances on due diligence for all and specific sectors provide practical recommendations for companies.
 The OECD e-learning Academy on Responsible Business Conduct is at no cost and provides a unique opportunity to advance the knowledge on risk-based due diligence.
 In addition, the association Go for Impact has published a toolkit for choosing an appropriate sustainable supplier management tool.
 For example, filter by industry, topic and type of tool you want (e.g. guide, web-based tools).
+Moreover, the Federal Administration has published a practical guide for human rights due diligence (PDF, 426 kB, 04.01.2023) (further tools for human rights due diligence are available on the website of the National Action Plan for Business and Human Rights).

 Turning to corporate social responsibility is a way for small and medium-sized enterprises (SMEs) to become greener and more socially conscious and therefore optimize their production (cf. CSR for SMEs).
 The brochure (PDF, 14 MB, 11.06.2019) on human rights due diligence of SMEs of SECO and the Federal Department of Foreign Affairs gives a practical overview of the opportunities and challenges of responsible business conduct.
 The brochure provides an overview of the steps required to implement human rights due diligence.
 It provides specific information for human risk assessment.